 I can get in a full body paddle rotation while wearing this wetsuit.
 I do paddle slower over winter, but I blame the extremely cold air rather than the suit.

 This was my personal kayaking wetsuit all of last winter, and it got cold enough for my local river to freeze over.
-The wetsuit kept me warm, when I was moving.
-When I got back to the car, and was standing around I quickly become cold.
+The wetsuit kept me warm when I was moving.
+When I got back to the car and was standing around I quickly become cold.

-Lets talk more about this suit.
+Let’s talk more about this suit.
 It uses a traditional back zipper.
 Like all back zipper wetsuits it can be a bit of a pain to put on, and I certainly can not put it on while standing in snow at the river bank.
 I will freeze.
 I put it on, and take it off in the warmth of my home.

 Like the Zecco ultrastrech wetsuit above, it also features ‘Smooth skin neoprene’ seals around any opening in the suit.
 Again it does not seem to do much.
-No pointless zippers this time.
+No pointless ankle zippers this time.

-O’Neill Men’s Epic 4/3mm Back Zip Full Wetsuit
+Best Value – O’Neill Men’s Epic 4/3mm Back Zip Full Wetsuit

 Spending a little extra money can get a much better wetsuit.
 This is the case with the O’Neill Men’s Epic.
 It is a very nice and comfortable wetsuit ideal for cold weather kayaking.
 It might sound strange, but I actually prefer kayaking in surfing wetsuits rather than traditional kayaking wetsuits.
-The reason is simple, stretchiness and flexibility.
+The reason is simple, stretchiness, and flexibility.
 To swim out to the break surfers, need more arm rotation than kayakers, and surfing wetsuits provide that.
 Any wetsuit which is flexible enough for surfing is going to flexible enough for paddling.

 This wetsuit is warmer than the cheaper ZCCO, partly because the torso is made from 4mm rather than 3mm neoprene but also due to several key differences.
 The seams are blind Stitched then tripled glued, making for a much more watertight fit.

-.
 It is a better wetsuit, which will keep you warmer for longer than the Zcco.
 But, It is still just a 4/3mm wetsuit, if you planning on drifting around fishing in cold weather, additional layers of insulation are still required to stay warm.

-NRS Men’s 3.0 Farmer John Wetsuit
+Leg & Torso – NRS Men’s 3.0 Farmer John Wetsuit

 When winter fishing or paddling in a Farmer John style suit, you will need to wear a jacket on the top.
 Most paddlers combine them with a semi-dry top.
 They can then layer on insulation underneath.
-This allows them to remove layers as they get too hot, and in theory add layers if they get too cold.
+This allows them to remove layers as they get too hot, and in theory, add layers if they get too cold.
 It is a very versatile system.

 I also use to wear my sharkskin when fishing at night during the summer.
-It is versatile enough to be warm during the winter, but breathable enough to wear on a cool summer evening.
+It is versatile enough to be warm during the winter but breathable enough to wear on a cool summer evening.

 The build quality is very good.
 All of my sharkskin pieces are made in Australia which might go some way to explain why it costs so much.
 But I feel it is worthwhile.
 Sharkskin is very comfortable to wear, and because it is fleece lined it is very easy to take on and off and feels great next to the skin.
 It is expensive, but it a quality product.